 Fluctuations in weight, age or genetics can all cause the upper arms to develop loose skin and hanging tissue.
 Women are particularly susceptible to flabby upper arms, which can cause feelings of self-consciousness in tank tops or swimwear.
-An arm lift, also known as brachioplasty, can restore the arms to their youthful look by toning and tightening arm skin and tissue.
+An arm lift, also known as brachioplasty, tightens arm skin and removes excess tissue.*

-Harrington + Associates Plastic Surgery has helped women and men from throughout the Twin Cities look and feel younger and healthier with brachioplasty.
+Harrington + Associates Plastic Surgery has helped women and men from throughout the Twin Cities with brachioplasty.
 Contact us online or call our Plymouth office today at 651-290-7600 for more information about arm lift surgery, including pricing.

 Who Is a Good Candidate for an Upper Arm Lift?